nitaybz/homebridge-network-presence/README.md

 I created this plugin due to the lack of updated, supported and maintained plugin to check devices on your current network.

-With this plugin you can easiliy confgiure devices to monitor based on their mac or ip address.
+With this plugin you can easily configure devices to monitor based on their mac or ip address.

 # Installation